NanoComp/meep/doc/docs/Casimir_calculations_in_Meep.md

 ### Sources

-The user does not have to explicitly construct the $f_n(\textbf{x})$ source basis for Casimir calculations.
+The user does not have to explicitly construct the $f_n(\mathbf{x})$ source basis for Casimir calculations.
 This is all done inside of Meep (see below).
 The user only has to specify how many harmonic moments $n$ to use for the simulation.
 Here we briefly describe what is done inside of Meep.

 The built-in source basis used in Meep for this type of computation consists of a Cosine basis.
 For each side of $S$ and each non-negative integer $n$, this defines a source distribution: